A complete guide to software testing

 Software Testing: The Ugly Duckling of Software Development

-Software testing is not a necessary evil but inherent to software development: There simply is no successful software project without software testing.
-Think for instance of today’s agile development: No sane person would introduce continuous delivery without introducing continuous testing as well.
+Software testing is not a necessary evil but inherent to software development.
+There simply is no successful software project without software testing.
+Think for instance of today’s agile development: no sane person would introduce continuous delivery without introducing continuous testing as well.
 Learn how the field of software testing has evolved hand in hand with changing development processes and demands on software products.

 The Software Testing Jungle

 The sea of testing types and test classifications is simply overwhelming as there are hundreds of them.
-In this article, we will give you a practical guide through the testing jungle to figure out which types of software tests you should definitely not lack in your project.
+In this article, we will give you a practical guide through the testing jungle to figure out which types of software tests you should definitely not ignore in your project.